-We find that on the present record, the evidence supports a broad definition of "modified PH20 polypeptide" that includes active molecules.
+On the present record, we find the evidence supports a broad definition of "modified PH20 polypeptide" that includes active molecules.

 [T]he definition in the patent documents controls the claim interpretation. . . .
 Any other rule would be unfair to competitors who must be able to rely on the patent documents themselves, without consideration of expert opinion that then does not even exist, in ascertaining the scope of a patentee's right to exclude.